 - Embroidered last name, first name, or initials on the seat or the hood of the stroller.
 These are even available as iron-ons that look like legit embroidery

-- Vinyl iron-on decal of names, initials, logos, or characters (shown below and I have an article here)
+- Vinyl iron-on decal of names, initials, logos, or characters (shown below and I have an article here).
+I did mine on the hood and also where my child’s feet sit.

 - Bedazzle style iron-ons and attachments

-- Sew in patches (these can also be purchased customized with names if you search on Etsy).
+- Sew on patches (these can also be purchased customized with names if you search on Etsy).

 - Personalized vinyl decals (think the type you see on the back of car windows)